 Frank McGuirk is a full time studio potter.
 He completed the full undergraduate curriculum in Ceramics at Colorado State University and worked as a potter in the 1970s.
 Frank then went on to earn a PhD in psychology in 1974.
 In 2006, he realized a long held ambition by returning to ceramic work full-time.
 He makes hundreds of utilitarian pots each year.
 Many of McGuirk’s recent works are in private and corporate collections.
 He also has shown in Colorado galleries and in numerous shows and exhibitions.
 McGuirk’s ceramic pieces are functional and architectural.
 Most of his work is wheel thrown with some hand building and a mix of surface treatments.
 Frank has also taught ceramics classes over the past several years.

-Born and raised outside of NYC, Sandie graduated from Syracuse University with a BFA in Fine Art and Graphic Design.
+Born and raised outside of NYC, Sandie graduated from Syracuse University with a BFA in Fine Arts and Graphic Design.
 Prior to moving to the Roaring Fork Valley with her husband in 1997, Sandie taught ceramic classes to adults with challenges.
-Sandie has been teaching with the Carbondale Clay Center for almost 20 years and finds that her most rewarding experience comes from teaching children.
+Sandie has been teaching with the Carbondale Clay Center for more than 20 years and finds that her most rewarding experience comes from teaching children.

 For more info visit Lisa Ellena SAW Page

 Jenn Weede spent much of her career globetrotting as a fashion editor and adventure travel writer before landing in Colorado where clay grounded her.
 She has sold her ceramics at boutiques, galleries and studio tours throughout Colorado since 2006.
 Her love for children includes mentoring, volunteering and fostering children, as well as parenting.
 Now based in the magical Crystal River Valley, she plays with clay and words and enjoys sharing the power and joy of creating with kids at the Carbondale Clay Center.

 For more info visit Jenn’s Website.